“The times are tough now, just getting tougher

-A highlight of his Greetings From Asbury Park It’s Hard to Be a Saint in the City is one of Springsteen’s earliest tracks but one of his most colourful.
+A highlight of his Greetings From Asbury Park, It’s Hard To Be A Saint In The City is one of Springsteen’s earliest tracks but one of his most colourful.
 An unsettling Dylanesque tale of an adolescent boy in New York struggling to resist the darker temptations the big city offers, it’s decorated in striking imagery, from the kid’s aspiration to look like Marlon Brando to the Devil appearing “like Jesus through the steam in the street”.

-As he enters his eighth decade, Springsteen is still a name to be reckoned with, living it every day, and in remarkably rude health.
+Anyway, back to Bruce and as he enters his eighth decade, Springsteen is still a name to be reckoned with, living it every day, and in remarkably rude health.
 As one of his contemporaries would put it, long may he run.

 Happy birthday, Bruce.

 *Yes, I know The Dame and the duo have both covered Neil Young (and earlier, the definitely deceased Brecht/Weill).
 A version of 1968’s I’ve Been Waiting For You appeared on Bowie’s Heathen album in 2002, and that same summer Tennant and Lowe performed a live take of Young’s Philadelphia on BBC television and at some of their Release Tour concerts.
 However, so far they haven’t released it officially, although Neil has intimated that they will eventually.